Wiring Notes and Related

 Naturally, the less expensive the stripping tool, the easier it is to get it wrong, but operator care and judgment (and use of ACZP when making and connecting the crimp!) are always called for to get good results over the long-haul...

 Cutting insulation of various wire gauges, and pulling away the insulation in one operation when squeezing the handles.
 Also good for areas with low elbow room!
-Modest in price but also with a low chance for nicking a wire.
-This is the only stripper I would use when wiring an aircraft!
+Modest in price but also with a low chance for nicking a wire...a good combination!
+This is the only style stripper I would use when wiring an aircraft!

-Squeezing the handle both cuts insulation, then pulls it away.
-These were the strippers of choice for a high-volume production environment for a long time, and they are still very good, but they have been surpassed by the one shown above as those remove operator error, and possibility of nicking a conductor!
-In these strippers, the operator must insert wire into correct blade gauge location...if inserted into a smaller gauge location than the wire to be stripped, damage to the conductor will result.
-Good for areas with low elbow room!
+Squeezing the handle first cuts insulation (only, due to precision jaws), then pulls it away, in one operation.
+These were the strippers of choice for a high-volume production environment for a long time, and they are still very good, but they have been surpassed by the one shown on the right as those further remove operator error, and possibility of nicking a conductor!
+In the stripper on the left, the operator must insert wire into correct blade gauge location...if inserted into a smaller gauge location than the wire to be stripped, damage to the conductor will still result.
+Both styles are for single handed operation, and so good for use in areas with low elbow room!

 Because of the risk of nicking a wire in all strippers following, I would NOT use any of them for wiring an aircraft!